Diusrex/DataStructures/BST/red-black-tree/README.md

 This is an implementation of a Red Black Tree in C++11.
 It is not optimized, but rather separates the different cases as much as possible to make it easier to see how each of the cases work.
 If you want to see a visualization of a Red Black Tree, see [this visualizer from the University of San Fransisco](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html).

-I have created posts for an [introduction to Red Black Trees](http://www.diusrex.com/2017/02/red-black-trees-introduction), and how to [implement insertion](http://www.diusrex.com/2017/02/painless-red-black-tree-implementation-insertion).
-In the next few weeks I will be adding a post for deletion, which I will also link to from here.
+I have created posts for an [introduction to Red Black Trees](http://www.diusrex.com/red-black-trees-introduction), how to [implement insertion](http://www.diusrex.com/painless-red-black-tree-implementation-insertion), and how to [implement deletion](http://www.diusrex.com/painless-red-black-tree-implementation-deletion).

 The testing code is a mess, since it wasn't implemented using any testing framework, and I would like to change this but don't have the time.